-The CRT gratefully and respectfully acknowledges that our work spans across the traditional territories of 198 First Nations and 37 Métis chartered communities in British Columbia.
+The CRT gratefully and respectfully acknowledges that our work spans across the ancestral territories of 198 First Nations in British Columbia, and the 38 Chartered Communities of the Métis Nation of BC.
 Many CRT staff, and all tribunal members, work remotely from different areas of British Columbia.

-We recognize the historic relationship between Indigenous peoples and the land continues today, and we are thankful our work is able to reach people across all these territories.
+We recognize the historic relationship between Indigenous peoples and the land continues today, and we are thankful our work can reach people across all these lands.

 Our Commitments to Indigenous Peoples

-The CRT is committed to providing a friendly and culturally safe space that will support, encourage and maintain relationships with Indigenous people.
+The CRT is committed to providing a friendly and culturally safe space that will support, encourage and maintain relationships with Indigenous peoples.